nimaaskarian/potato-c/README.md

 ```

 ## Usage
-Refer to man pages for full documentation.
+Some features that potato-c has, and you may want to use them.
+### Controlling (Pausing, etc)
+Even though the `potd` (potato-deamon) itself isn't able to get any inputs from the user, it can be controlled by `potctl` and `potui`.
+This control can be pausing, skipping, resetting, adding to timer, adding to pomodoros etc.

+### To-do list
+`potui` binary has a to-do list.
+The to-do list data is from [calcurse](https://www.calcurse.org/)'s to-do files; But potato-c doesn't depend on calcurse by any means.
+The to-do capabilites are limited compared to calcurse, for example you can't add notes to your todos with potato-c, but notes can be added and viewed with calcurse if you want it.

+### Commands on events
+Specify a list of commands in config.h that will be ran for each event (pomodoro start, short break start, long break start).

+### Using another computer as your server
+You can use another computer in your local network as your pomodoro server.
+You can't really control it, but you can view the timer.
+Refer to `man potctl` for further details.

+If you want more information, please refer to the man pages.
 If I do a documentation in here, I will likely forget to update it.
 Just after installation, use the commands below to read the docs.
 ```shell
 man potd